Lemons, Lavender, & Laundry

 DIY Farmhouse Style Sign made for only $9!

 While the paint is drying, cut the wood for your frame.
 The length is going to vary, depending on the size of your sign.
 If the wood is rough, you can sand it before moving onto the next step.
 You may also choose to stain the wood, depending on your preference.
-I like that look of naturally weathered wood, so I chose not to stain.
+I like the look of naturally weathered wood, so I chose not to stain.

 Once everything is dry, use a staple gun to staple the frame onto the underlayment, from the underside of the sign.
 Please use caution when using the staple gun.